top of page

 This column is designed purely to assist the scripter when recording a raw script.
 It does not appear in any script or report and is optional.

 Use this column to enter notes that are useful to the person recording and debugging the script.
-When recording the script keep these notes visible to ensure you record correctly and/or update the notes if it's helpful.
+When recording a raw script, keep these notes visible to ensure you record correctly and/or update the notes if it's helpful.

 Although some notes can be written when defining the test case, it is expected that most updates will occur when recording the first script.
 Update this column so that future scripters will find it easier to re-record it (including yourself).
 Include any gotchas, preparation, etc that is relevant to recording the step.
-Consider it a replacement for screenshots.
+Consider it a supplement to screenshots.

-If the cell is insufficient to describe what is required, add a paragraph to the Scripting Notes section, and provide a link to it in the Notes cell.
+If the cell is insufficient to describe what is required, add a paragraph to the Scripting Notes section of the test case, and provide a link to it in the Notes cell.
 This is particularly useful if a screenshot is necessary.

 Timer Name Column

 The Timer Name forms a part of the Full Timer Name.
-It is mandatory and should be a very brief alphanumeric description of the business process step so that it can be better identified by anybody who is the recipient of the analysis report.
-For example "Press Next", when reported in the Analysis, is meaningless.
+It is mandatory and should be a very brief alphanumeric description of the business process step so that it can be better identified by anybody who is the recipient of the Analysis Report.
+For example, "Press Next", when reported in the Analysis Report, is meaningless.
 Consider "Accept Details Of Cane Estimate".

-When all components of the full timer name are combined, it must conform to LoadRunner rules.
+When all components of the full timer name are combined, it must conform to LoadRunner rules for the lr_start_transaction().

 When recording a script, do not use it - use the Timer ID only, as described in the Recording section.